enmanuelduran/enmascript/content/articles/2019-07-05-efficient-behavioral-tracking-in-javascript-applications.md

 }
 ```

-As you can see above, we are just creating a class that contains a method that will allow us to post information to an endpoint; this example is overly simple but will be enough for the article, in a real world escenario you will/should have a model that validates the parameters you want to track and the type of data sent as the payload.
+As you can see above, we are just creating a class that contains a method that allows us to post information to an endpoint; this example is overly simple but is enough for this article's purpose, in a real world escenario you will/should have a model that validates the parameters you want to track and the type of data sent as the payload.

-<mark>For this article's purpose we are going to have as a target tracking a subscription button, this so that we can understand how many users are engaging with it.</mark>
+<mark>For this article's purpose, we are going to start by having as a target tracking a subscription button, this so that we can understand how many users are engaging with it.</mark>
 :

 ```html